Types of Pipe Hangers & Clamps & Hardware & Pipe Saddles

 The Clevis Hanger is an integral part of the pipe support system.
 Since the ancient civilizations.
-To the turn of the century and the 21 centuries.
+To the turn of the century and the 21 century.
 Clevis hangers may be simple and small, but they are the key to the piping and pipe supports.

 Pipe saddles can be an intricate part of the pipe support and piping system.
-Pipe saddles are defined as a is a structure consisting of a saddle and integral base that is used to support the pipe by transmitting the load or forces to the items having the same vortex or adjoining system.
+Pipe saddles are defined as a structure consisting of a saddle and integral base used to support the pipe by transmitting the load or forces to the items having the same vortex or adjoining system.

 Applications include stanchion support, insulation protection, keeping heat and cold losses to a minimum, support of piping that may expand due to temperature variation, and vertical support.
-Pipe saddles are uses for cryogenic services and extreme heat applications.
+In addition, pipe saddles are uses for cryogenic services and extreme heat applications.

 “To all whom it may concern Be it known that I. Jnms G. HAYDEN, a citizen of the United States, and a resident of New Lexington.
 In the county of Perry and the State of Ohio, have invented a new and Improved Pipe-Saddle.

-In the common pipe saddle now in use, the saddles are made for different sized pipes having a gasket of uniform thickness,
+In the pipe saddle now in use, the saddles are made for different sized pipes having a gasket of uniform thickness,